VetoProjects/VetoLC/README.md

 shaders can be programmed to make live coding easy and fast, without needing to write heaps of code.
 Those fragment shaders are then rendered in a window which you can adjust to your liking, e.g. display it fullscreen on a beamer.

-NOTE: By now, rendering only works on Windows(we do not know why, but we are looking into it).

 **AudioPython**: